elsampsa/cutefront/docs/intro.rst

 Intro
 =====

-*Program in frontend Javascript like you were doing PyQt*
+*CuteFront is the lightweight, quick and modular javascript frontend framework*

 Features
 --------

-CuteFront is a frontend framework, featuring:
+CuteFront is a declarative javascript frontend framework, featuring:

-- Code structured into clearly separated components / widgets that intercom through signals and slots
+- Code structured into clearly separated components (widgets) that communicate through signals and slots
 - No npm package mess or transpiling
-- No templating languages, just pure js and html
+- No annoying templating languages, just pure javascript and html
 - Qt's touch'n'feel with widgets, signals and slots
-- Simple development environment with plain js and html files
+- Simple development environment with plain .js and .html files
 - Global state partitioned and cached into widgets - avoid global state mess
-- The signal/slot paradigm creates possibilities for graphical representation of page interactions (like in qt studio).

-A code example:
+- AI Widget generation using Large Language Models (LLMs) :ref:`works like a dream <chatgpt>`

+If you are a "learning-by-doing" person, want to skip the chit-chat and take a quick look what CuteFront is about, I recommend that you take the ~ 30 minutes :ref:`tutorial <tutorial>`.

+Here is a a quick look at a typical CuteFront main html file using widgets:

 .. code:: html